ttokttokttok/job-application/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **MIT License with Commercial Use Restriction**.

+- ✅ **Non-commercial use**: Free to use, modify, and distribute
+- ⚠️ **Commercial use**: Requires explicit written permission from the copyright holder

+See the [LICENSE](LICENSE) file for full details.
+For commercial use inquiries, please open an issue or contact the maintainers.

 ---